 The company assesses at each reporting date whether there is an indication that an asset may be impaired.
 If any such indication exists, or when annual impairment testing for an asset is required, the company makes an estimate of the asset's recoverable amount.
 An asset's recoverable amount is the higher of its fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
-Where the carrying amount of an asset exceeds its recoverable amount.
+Where the carrying amount of an asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs to sell, an appropriate valuation model is used.